river06/leetcode2/README.md

 ## calculator series
 - **basic calculator**: solved with two stacks: one for operands one for numbers
+- **basic calculator II**: one stack with pushing `1` trick.
+Be careful with negative number at the beginning.

 ## 1D dynamic programming
 - **triangle**: DP backwards